ricketytoc/tp/docs/DeveloperGuide.md

 across sessions, it might be better to place it in the `model` component, as this layer is generally responsible for data to be saved.

+### Help feature
+The `help` feature provides users with a summary of the commands and includes a link to the user guide for further reference.

+#### Implementation

+`HelpCommand`: Executes the help command.

+When the user inputs a `help` command, the `AddressBookParser` will process the input and create a `HelpCommand`.
+The `HelpCommand` is then executed by `Command#execute(model, commandHistory)` and produces a `CommandResult` that will display the help window to the user.

 ### Sort feature

 #### Implementation